 When you are going to be making a large purchase, don't leave anything to chance.
 The only way to improve your odds of getting the best deal possible is to know before you go.
 If you know what kind of car you want, what to expect to pay for it and what your rights are, you should have a positive car buying experience.
 So, do your homework and get ready to have fun on the open road!

-For more information about buying a car and related topics, check out the links on the next page.
+For more information about buying a car and related topics, check out the links below.